Types of data visualizations#

 Text(0.5, 1.0, 'Age by Balance of Single Clients')

 Scatter plots are great when analyzing the relationship between two numerical variables.
-In this example, we plot the relationship between one’s age
+In this example, we plot the relationship between one’s age and balance for single individuals in our data set.

 Box Plot#